-Protea plants and species are available for sale online, as well from good retail nurseries.
+Protea plants and species grown for the attractive flowers and are available for sale online, as well from good retail nurseries.

 It is interesting that no genus is common to both Countries.
 Colorful and tough, protea are long flowering and easy to grow, however the genus is larger and worth exploring.